What to Expect in Your First Therapy Session | Dr. Peter Gleiberman, San Mateo CA

 If we’ve scheduled an in-person session, we’ve already spoken during an initial consultation phone call.
 That conversation sets the stage, and to me, the first session feels like a natural continuation of it.
 I’ll expand on what we talked about and begin gathering more context—not just about the “presenting problem” that brought you to therapy, but about who you are as a whole person.

+I’m interested in learning about your hobbies, relationships, passions, and values—because we are all much more than our diagnosis or the challenges we face.
+The first session is also a space for you to continue assessing whether I feel like the right fit for you and the work you hope to do in therapy.
+I strive to create an environment where clients feel comfortable, empowered, and actively involved in shaping their therapeutic journey.
 Some clients prefer a more structured approach for that first meeting, while others prefer a more open-ended conversation.
 Either way is welcome.
 You can take the lead, or I can help guide us.
 As we move beyond the first session, patterns and themes begin to emerge, and the work becomes deeper and more focused.